Finnås Municipality: General information

-On 1 January 1963, the three municipalities were merged into a new, larger Bømlo Municipality.
+On 1 January 1963, the three municipalities were merged back together again to for a new, larger Bømlo Municipality.

 Name

 The municipality (originally the parish) is named after the Finnaas farm since the Old Moster Church was built there.
 The name is relative new name with very little historical record.
 The first element is finn which is the local name for a type of grass known as Nardus stricta.
 The last element is ås which means "hill".
 Thus it means a hill with "finn" grass.

-During its time as a municipality, it was always spelled Finnaas.
+During its time as a municipality, it was always spelled as Findaas or Finnaas.
 On 21 December 1917 (after the municipality had been dissolved and merged into Bømlo), a royal resolution enacted the 1917 Norwegian language reforms.
 Prior to this change, the name was spelled Finnaas with the digraph "aa", and after this reform, the name was spelled Finnås, using the letter å instead.
-Since then, when referring to the old municipality, the new spelling is used, but the letter "å" was never used while the municipality existed.
+Since then, when referring to the old municipality, the new spelling is usually used, but the letter "å" was never used while the municipality existed.

+Churches

+The Church of Norway had three parishes (sokn) within Finnaas Municipality.
+At the time of the municipal dissolution, it was part of the Finnaas prestegjeld and the Søndre Sunnhordland prosti (deanery) in the Diocese of Bjørgvin.